-2 Dagashiya Candy Shops around Tokyo that are worth a visit
+2 Must-Visit Dagashiya Candy Shops in and around Tokyo

-When you think of classic Japanese snacks and candies, what does that remind you of?For many Japanese including me, that reminds us of “Dagashi (駄菓子)“.
+When you think of classic Japanese snacks and candies, what comes to mind?
+As for me, that reminds me of “Dagashi (駄菓子)“.

-As for where to buy Dagashi, there were many Dagashi specialty shops “Dagashiya (駄菓子屋)” in Japan a few decades ago, but the circumstances surrounding the shops changed and most of them went out of business.
+When I was small, there were many candy shops that specialize in Dagashi, called “Dagashiya (駄菓子屋)”, but the circumstances that surrounded the shops changed and most of them went out of business.

-However, you can still find some Dagashi specialty shops in large cities in Japan, if you have a chance to come to Japan for sightseeing and want to visit the candy shop that makes many Japanese feel nostalgic.
+However, you can still find some Dagashiya in large cities.
+If you are interested in the Dagashi and have a plan to come to Japan for sightseeing, why not visit the candy shop that makes many Japanese feel nostalgic?

 2 Dagashiya in and around Tokyo that are worth a visit